jwood000/RcppBigIntAlgos/README.md

 [1] 5       31      307     2441    4702723
 ```

-However `gmp::factorize` is more suitable for numbers smaller than 60 bits and should be used in such cases.
+However `gmp::factorize` is more suitable for numbers smaller than 70 bits (about 22 decimal digits) and should be used in such cases.

 ## Safely Interrupt Execution in **`quadraticSieve`**